NEW ADMISSIONS – IMPORTANT INSTRUCTIONS / INFORMATION

 Many companies from all over India have visited us in the past and are visiting us for campus placements depending upon the vacancies/ their policies.
 A separate list of such companies is published in another part of this prospectus.
 However not all companies listed visit every year the companies listed there are visiting every year.
 Some companies keep on repeating their visits.
 Some companies don’t visit for whatever may be the reason including lack of requirements.
 New companies too are added every year.

 Campus Placement activities are undertaken by all the management institutes in Pune.
 Few are very successful.
 Many are not.
 We are in the successful category.
 According to our track record almost all the companies visiting us for Campus Placements are seeing all the qualified students of all the four Management Institutes with exceptions here and there., which you should verify and satisfy.
 The current campus placements are going on very well.
-A look at our website will reveal that all the students selected by a particular company are more or less getting same compensation package.

 The point to be noted is that we are not a placement agency and we are not promising or committing or guaranteeing placement to any or every one.
 We are purely educational institution interested in the corporate career building of our students.
 It may also be noted that, the campus placement facility is also not provided as a right to every one and only those who comply with the laid down rules and regulations, or which may be laid down in the future in the interest of merit, discipline, attendance, behavior in the class and campus with right and positive attitude as observed as well as based on facts from verifiable sources, befitting the expectations of the industry, will be accommodated in the campus placement programme.